 The treatment is usually simple and can be done under local anaesthetic.
-The choice of treatment will depend on your case.

 Follow-up after treatment

-Approximately six months after treatment, you will usually be offered another screening test to check your treatment has been successful.
+Around six months after treatment, you will usually be offered another screening test to check your treatment has been successful.
 This test will be carried out at the hospital clinic.